Plastic and Reconstructive Surgery Residency

 - Residents receiving interviews with and matching into desired fellowships (5).

 Our faculty includes Granger B. Wong, M.D., D.M.D., Professor and Interim Chief; Michael S. Wong, M.D., Professor and Residency Program Director; Lee L.Q.
-Pu, M.D., Professor; Clifford Pereira, M.D., Associate Professor; and Chetan Irwin, M.D., Assistant Professor.
+Pu, M.D., Professor; Clifford Pereira, M.D., Associate Professor; Chetan Irwin, M.D., Assistant Professor; and Andrew Li, M.D., Assistant Professor (not pictured).
 All are committed to teaching the art and science of plastic surgery.